• HOME

 Vie di Dante – The Views from Dante’s Train

-The train line connecting Faenza to Florence, and ideally starting in Ravenna, leads from Emilia Romagna to Tuscany.
+The train line connecting Faenza to Florence, ideally starting in Ravenna, travels from Emilia Romagna to Tuscany.
 It is deeply connected to Dante’s long exile and the many places where the Poet spent his life after being banned.

 Dante Alighieri’s Exile